arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 ```

 This is an incredibly remarkable result: not only did we provide the same interface `Bind` + `Return` to all the monads, no matter which kind of inpurity they model; but now we are even discovering some universal laws and combinators, that are also indipendent from the side effects.
 Isn't this astonishing?
-You still have to invent and implement the monads you will use in your future code: and you already know the formula for deriving their Compose combinator will perfectly work with them.
+You still have to invent and implement the monads you will use in your future code and you already know the formula for deriving their `Compose` combinator, knowing it will perfectly work with them.

 # Wrapping up